alinGmail/LiveMockDoc/docs/expectation/create-a-matcher.md

 ### config the matcher

-The matcher consists of three parts: match-type, comparator, and value.
+The matcher consists of three parts: match-type, comparator, and match-value.
 These three parts determine whether a request can be matched.
 Now livemock supports five match types, which are:

 - `method`: the method of the request, such as GET, POST, PUT, etc.
 - `path`: the path of the request, the path is start with `/`,like `/student/123`